 Return of Title IV funds is handled on a payment period basis.
 The amount of Title IV aid earned is determined by multiplying the total Title IV aid that was disbursed or could have been disbursed to the student's account by the percentage of time during the payment period completed by the student.
 For clock hour programs, only scheduled hours are used to determine the percentage of the period completed by a student withdrawing from the program.
-The percentage of the period completed is determined by dividing the number of hours the student was scheduled to complete in the payment period as of the day the student withdrew by the total number of clock hours in the same period.
+The percentage of the period completed is determined by dividing the number of hours the student was scheduled to complete in the payment period as of the day the student withdraw by the total number of clock hours in the same period.
 Title IV aid is viewed as 100% earned after the 60% point of the payment period.
 The amount of Title IV funds to return (unearned aid) to the specific federal programs will be determined, using the student's withdrawal date or last date of attendance (unofficial withdrawal), by calculating the percentage of the payment period for which the student did not complete.
 Scheduled breaks of at least five consecutive days are excluded.
 The college must return, in the specified order, the lesser of the total amount of unearned Title IV aid to be returned as calculated or an amount equal to the total institutional charges incurred by the student multiplied by the percentage of unearned Title IV aid.
-The student will be responsible for repaying, in the specified order, any remaining portion of the unearned Title IV aid.
 If the student's portion of unearned Title IV aid is a federal grant(s), the student will be required to return no more than 50% of the amount.
 Federal Direct loans will be repaid in accordance with the terms of the loan program as explained in the Master Promissory Note (MPN).